Overview of Brain rot wiki: Interner Slang and Educational Innovation

 Part 4: You might want to know about "Symptoms of Brainrot":

-This Short attention span phenomenon manifests when learners engage with dual-stimulus content, such as educational materials overlaid with unrelated gaming footage, leading to attention division and compromised information processing.
-According to multimedia learning theorists, particularly notable in studies by Dr. Curby Alexander, this cognitive splitting occurs when visual stimuli compete with academic content for attention resources.
+brain rot manifests when learners engage with dual-stimulus content, such as brain rot materials overlaid with unrelated gaming footage, leading to attention division and compromised information processing.
+According to multimedia learning theorists, particularly notable in studies brain rot, this cognitive splitting occurs when visual stimuli compete with academic content for attention resources.

 image.png